Elijah: Pagan associations and mountaintops

 Starting in the fifth century, Elias is often connected with Helios, the Sun.
-The two words have very similar pronunciations in post-classical Greek; Elijah rode in his chariot of fire to heaven just as Helios drove the chariot of the sun across the sky; and the holocaust sacrifice offered by Elijah and burned by fire from heaven corresponds to the sun warming the earth.
+The two words have very similar pronunciations in Postclassical Greek; Elijah rode in his chariot of fire to heaven just as Helios drove the chariot of the sun across the sky; and the holocaust sacrifice offered by Elijah and burned by fire from heaven corresponds to the sun warming the earth.

 Sedulius writes poetically in the fifth century that the "bright path to glittering heaven" suits Elias both "in merits and name", as changing one letter makes his name "Helios"; but he does not identify the two.
 A homily entitled De ascensione Heliae, misattributed to Chrysostom, claims that poets and painters use the ascension of Elijah as a model for their depictions of the sun, and says that "Elijah is really Helios".
 Saint Patrick appears to conflate Helios and Elias.
 In modern times, much Greek folklore also connects Elias with the sun.

 In Greece, chapels and monasteries dedicated to Prophet Elias (Προφήτης Ηλίας) are often found on mountaintops, which themselves are often named after him.
 Since Wachsmuth (1864), the usual explanation for this has been that Elias was identified with Helios, who had mountaintop shrines.
 But few shrines of Helios were on mountaintops, and sun-worship was subsumed by Apollo-worship by Christian times, and so could not be confused with Elias.
 The modern folklore is not good evidence for the origin of the association of the sun, Elias, and mountaintops.
 Perhaps Elias is simply a "natural patron of high places".

 The association of Elias with mountaintops seems to come from a different pagan tradition: Elias took on the attributes and the locales associated with Zeus, especially his associations with mountains and his powers over rain, thunder, lightning, and wind.
 When Elias prevailed over the priests of Baal, it was on Mount Carmel which later became known as Mount St. Elias.
 When he spent forty days in a cave, it was on Mount Horeb.
 When Elias confronted Ahab, he stopped the rains for three years.

 A map of mountain-cults of Zeus shows that most of these sites are now dedicated to Elias, including Mount Olympus, Mount Lykaion, Mount Arachnaion, and Mount Taleton on the mainland, and Mount Kenaion, Mount Oche, and Mount Kynados in the islands.
 Of these, the only one with a recorded tradition of a Helios cult is Mount Taleton.

 Elias is associated with pre-Christian lightning gods in many other European traditions.

 Among Albanians, pilgrimages are made to mountaintops to ask for rain during the summer.
-One such tradition that is gaining popularity is the 2 August pilgrimage to Ljuboten on the Sharr mountains.
+One such tradition gaining popularity is the 2 August pilgrimage to Ljuboten on the Sharr mountains.
 Muslims refer to this day as Aligjyn ("Ali Day"), and it is believed that Ali becomes Elias at midday.